-In 2017-18, the Alternative Educational Academy of losco County completed its sixth full year of operations with an enrollment of 112.37 FTEs for the 2017-18 blended count, an increase of about 10 from the prior year.
+In 2018-19, the Alternative Educational Academy of losco County completed its seventh full year of operations with an enrollment of 122.37 FTEs for the 2018-19 blended count, an increase of about 10 from the prior year.
 We are pleased with this number as it continues to allow us to support the two sites in losco County that we operate.
-It allowed us to add a paraprofessional during the 2017-18 school year, and allows us to add a second paraprofessional in 2018-19, as well as full time services of the social worker, which have been half time in prior years.
+We continue to adjust staffing as enrollment and needs change.

-Moving forward, the Academy anticipates that enrollment has stabilized at between 95-115 FTEs.
-The 2018-19 budget was built conservatively but will be revised once the actual enrollment is known.
-The Academy is now staffed with five full time instructors, a full time social worker, a half time administrator, a full time secretary, a full time school success worker, and two paraprofessionals.
-The fund equity is sufficient for the board to be able to look at a possible site addition, or change in Tawas, depending on the wishes of the board due to crowding at the current sites.
+Moving forward, the Academy anticipates that enrollment will stabilize between 110 - 125 FTEs.
+The 2019-20 budget was built conservatively but will be revised one the actual enrollment is known.
+The Academy is now staffed with six full time instructors, full time social worker, a half time administrator, a full time secretary, and a full time school success worker.
+We also purchased a building that we are remodeling to move the East Tawas program into in the winter of 2020.